brooklynrail/brooklynrail-platform/content/events/2021/12/alternate-stories-francesca-woodman.md

 deck: Featuring Katarina Jerinic, Corey Keller, Elisabeth Sussman, Lissa McClure, and Lyle Rexer
-summary: Executive Director Lissa McClure and Collections Curator Katarina Jerinic from The Woodman Family Foundation and curators Corey Keller and Elisabeth Sussman join critic, curator, and writer Lyle Rexer for a conversation on Francesca Woodman.
+summary: Executive Director Lissa McClure and Collections Curator Katarina Jerinic from the Woodman Family Foundation and curators Corey Keller and Elisabeth Sussman join critic, curator, and writer Lyle Rexer for a conversation on Francesca Woodman.
 We conclude with a poetry reading.
 people: